Generalized Anxiety Disorder: Causes And Treatment Options

 How is GAD diagnosed?

-GAD should be diagnosed by your doctor or a mental health professional.
+GAD should be diagnosed by your primary care doctor or a mental health professional.
 The process may start with a physical exam to identify any potential causes due to medication or an underlying medical condition.
 You will be asked detailed questions about your symptoms and medical history.
 Many clinicians use a series of psychological questionnaires to help determine a diagnosis, along with the criteria presented above from the DSM-5.

 How common are these disorders?